 2. URL Rewriting

 This technique involves changing the structure of the URL to make it more user-friendly, without actually changing the content of the website.
-This can be done using server-side scripting languages, such as PHP or ASP.NET.
+Server-side scripting languages, such as PHP or ASP.NET, can be used to do this.

 3. Canonical URLs